 - Let the old tool finish.
 If a booking is scheduled inside the next two weeks and your old tool is still live, let it run.
 After 2 weeks all of these have aged out.

-The mistakes that actually lose clients
+Migration mistakes that can lose clients

 Switching during peak season